sivepanda/tmapserver/readme.md

 `ssh -t -t -i .ssh/id ${netid}@dcc-login.oit.duke.edu -L 5000:localhost:5000 ssh -i .ssh/id dcc-core-${corenumber} -L 5000:localhost:5000`

-Then, running the Tissuumaps instance in the DCC is as simple as tissuumaps_server "/path/to/image"
+Then, running the Tissuumaps instance in the DCC is as simple as `tissuumaps_server "/path/to/image" --port 5000` *you can also set to port to whatever you like, but you must also ensure that all instances of 5000 in the port forwarding command are updated as well!*

 ### Common issues